US accuses Chinese hackers in targeting of COVID-19 research

 The case was filed earlier this month in federal court in Washington state and was unsealed on Tuesday.

-An email sent by The Associated Press to the Chinese Embassy in Washington, D.C., seeking comment on the hacking charges was not immediately returned.
+An email sent by The Associated Press to the Chinese Embassy in Washington, D.C., seeking comment on the hacking charges got no immediately response.